 If you’re ready to head to your next location but aren’t finished your drink, ask your server for a plastic to-go cup.
 Glass and bottles are not allowed on the street.

 The standard ATM fee is $5.99 per transaction, so if you want to avoid exorbitant fees, make sure you bring enough cash with you.
 If you’re an international traveler, your bank’s exchange rate might be better if you use your credit card.
 It pays to do a little research to figure out the best way to reduce your bank fees before you hit the Strip!

 14. Smoking is allowed indoors.

 Casinos attempt to mask the smell using sophisticated air filtration systems and signature scents, so the smell of cigarette smoke isn’t overwhelming.
 However, if you’re sensitive to the scent, you may want to consider staying at a hotel that doesn’t have a casino, such as the Signature at the MGM Grand or the Vdara Hotel and Spa.

 15. Explore beyond the city limits.

-Las Vegas is within easy reach of a number of iconic sights, including the Hoover Dam, Red Rock Canyon, Death Valley, Valley of Fire, and the Grand Canyon.
+Las Vegas is within easy reach of a number of iconic sights, including the Hoover Dam, Red Rock Canyon, Valley of Fire, and the Grand Canyon.
 Get to know these Southwest hotspots in our guide to exploring beyond the city limits.

 The Ultimate Las Vegas Visitor Guide